• Email Outreach

 Link tracking works similarly.
 When you insert a link, the tool wraps it in a unique redirect URL.
 If the recipient clicks it, they are momentarily sent to the tracking server, which logs the click before instantly forwarding them to the final destination.
 Because this technology routes emails with these pixels, some aggressive corporate spam filters can be more sensitive.
 However, for most B2B sales, it’s the standard way to measure engagement and know exactly when to follow up.

-Which Features Matter Most?
+Which Sales Automation Features Will You Use Most?

 Gmail sales automation isn't about one magic button.
 It's about a set of specific tools that solve real problems for sales reps, turning your inbox from a chaotic list of messages into a command center for your sales motion.
 While many tools offer dozens of features, a handful truly move the needle on your pipeline and give you back hours in your day.
 The cost of not having them is steep: time wasted on admin, deals going quiet without you knowing, and a messy CRM that makes forecasting impossible.